pineapplemachine/PyDwarf/docs/scripts.md

 * **grasses:** A dictionary specifying which grasses to change and modify.
 See the default_grasses dict for documentation.

+## pineapple.dagger

+Add Dagger Weapon.
+Created by Sophie Kirschner.

+Adds daggers, which are smaller and less lethal than short swords, and may be held as tools by civilians.
+They can be made from one unit of metal, stone, or ceramics.

+#### Arguments:

+* **entities:** The entities which should be allowed to produce daggers.
+Defaults to all entities.

 ## pineapple.deerappear

 Change Creature Apperance.
 Created by Sophie Kirschner.